Thanks to our official license as a wholesale travel agency we work without intermediaries.

 Its Gothic cathedral is one of the most imposing in Europe.
 The Cartuja de Miraflores and the Monastery of Las Huelgas also stand out.

-Where to sleep and eat on the French Way from Logroño
+Where to eat on the French Way from Logroño

 With Good Way Santiago, your accommodation will be guaranteed in the best places, such as rural houses and quality hotels.
 In addition, you can enjoy the excellent regional cuisine in restaurants such as: